goblimey/ntripcaster/README.md

 the server URL, port (2101),
 and mountpoint name.
 The base station should use the encoder password
-(and I'm guessing, any user name).
+(and any user name).
-The rover will need the user name and password for the mountpoint.
+The rover will need the user name and password for the mountpoint that it's going to use.

 When any of your devices connect to the caster, you should see some activity in the caster's log